YevheniiKulish/the-met-landing/README.md

 This is a landing page of the MET.
-There're header with menu, navigation and main title; main block with some sections that represent work schedule, exhibitions with small description.
-There're contacts and addresses of museums and form to send little message also on the page.
-There's picture as footer of the landing.
+There're header with menu, navigation and main title; main block with some sections presenting opening hours, exhibitions with small descriptions.
+The page also has contacts and addresses of museums and form to send small messages.
+There's a picture as footer of the landing page.

-In this landing have been used such technologies as HTML, CSS, Sass, BEM.
+I used such technologies as HTML, CSS, Sass, BEM to create this landing page.

 Figma layout:
     - [Figma](https://www.figma.com/file/lSR1m42L9YwzQwzzxKwHpw/THE-MET?type=design&node-id=8590-29&mode=design)